Onshore natural gas

 Currently, 100% of the natural gas used in Nova Scotia homes, businesses and electricity generating facilities either comes from, or flows through, the United States.

-Exploration of onshore natural gas could generate $100 million a year and create jobs for Nova Scotians.
+Exploration for onshore natural gas could generate $100 million a year and create jobs for Nova Scotians.
 Full production would create even more jobs and generate taxes and royalties to help pay for schools, roads, hospitals and other services that Nova Scotians depend on.

 The Government of Nova Scotia is preparing to attract new investment to responsibly develop natural gas projects here so that Nova Scotians benefit from the economic value in our natural resources and existing infrastructure.